sz-sebestyen/bowling/README.md

 # bowling

 In september of 2020 I got the following programming task from one of my job applications.
-Now I decided to do it again in javascript and see how much I improved.
-I'm concentrating on clean and testable code.
+Now I decided to do it again in javascript and see how much I have improved.
+I'm aiming to write clean and testable code.

 ## task

 Write a function that calculates the total score of a bowling game.
-It has one parameter.
-A string that represents the game.
+It has one parameter, a string that represents the game.
 And returns the total score as a number.

 ### rules of the game

-- Each frame consists of throwing the ball twice to knock down all the pins
+- Each frame consists of throwing the ball - at maximum - twice to knock down all the pins
 - If you knock down all the pins with the first ball, it is called a "strike"
 - If you knock down all the pins with the second ball, it is called a "spare"
 - Each games consists of ten frames.
 If you bowl a strike in the tenth frame, you get two more balls.
 If you throw a spare, you get one more ball.